How to identify and treat parasitic diseases in children. Features of therapy for parasitic infestations in children Helminth infections in children

 The presence of worms in the mother

 Helminths enter the body from the outside and begin their life cycle.
-They lay eggs, from which the larvae emerge, migrating through the body.
-They get into any organs and destroy them.
+They lay eggs, from which larvae emerge and migrate throughout the body.
+They enter any organs and destroy them.

 The main provocateurs of helminthiasis in childhood are:

-Important: Almost 85% of the total number of helminthiases is recorded in children under 14 years of age.
+Important: Almost 85% total number helminthiasis is recorded in children under 14 years of age.

 Symptoms